 With the data provided, the recruiters can accurately target their outreach to lead to success at the minimum cost.
 This predictive analytics use case can help us understand what factors persuade the students to stick to their original school and not transfer to another.

-Although you can predict future outcomes using predictive analytics use cases, you don’t have to dive headfirst with it.
+Although these examples of predictive analytics showcase that it can predict future outcomes, you don’t have to dive headfirst with it.
 You can initiate with a small segment of your organization and test the predictive analytics tools to see how it works.
 If you see results, you can build them across other segments of your business.

 But the question is, what do you need to get started using predictive analytics?
 The answer to this question is divided into four parts.
 The first thing you need is to identify the problem you are trying to solve using predictive analytics.
 For instance, what do you want to know about the future based on the data?
 What decision will be made using these predictions?